 How do I request a change once I selected a space in online room selection?

-You are able to return to the housing portal to change your bed space selection anytime until May 1, 2021.
-Self-selection will turn off after this date, and late requests to change will need to be sent to firstname.lastname@example.org.
+You are able to return to the housing portal to change your bed space selection anytime until early May.
+Self-selection will turn off after this time, and late requests to change will need to be sent to email@example.com.
 Requests at that time are not guaranteed, due to limited availability.
 Room change requests cannot be processed after late-June, as we prepare for move-in.

 What happens if I don't end up selecting a room?